-(a) influence of buried metallic structures such as bare cable armouring/sheaths, earth electrodes, pipes, etc. Measurements taken above or near buried metallic services will indicate lower resistivity values than actually exists.
-This can lead to under-

-- 2113 designed earthing systems which may be costly to rectify at the commissioning stage.
-2114 Measurement locations must be carefully planned to avoid interference from metallic 2115 structures by consulting service records and, where there remains uncertainty, the 2116 use of scanning methods on site.
-It is also important that measurements are taken at 2117 a number of different locations (minimum of two) around the site of interest so that 2118 any influenced results become apparent in comparison to unaffected results.
-Two 2119 orthogonal sets of measurements can also help to indicate an error; - (b) interference from stray voltages in the soil or induction from nearby electrical systems may adversely affect measurement results, normally evident as an unstable reading on the instrument or unexpectedly high readings.
-This may be reduced by avoiding test leads running in parallel with high voltage power lines/cables or near other potential sources of interference, e.g. electric traction systems. - (c) the wenner spacings used must be appropriate for the size of the earthing system and recommended spacings are provided in BS EN 50522 National Annex C. Spacings that are too short may not identify the lower layer resistivities which can introduce large positive or negative error into design calculations; - (d) low resistivity soils, especially at long wenner spacings, require relatively small resistances to be measured at the surface.
-Instrumentation with an inadequate lower range may reach its limit and incorrectly indicate higher resistivity values than exist; - 2132 (e) care must be taken in interpreting the measurement data.
-If using computer software 2133 tools, it should be remembered that the result is a 'model' of the soil conditions which 2134 is largely determined by automatic curve-fitting routines or user judgement.
-To 2135 increase confidence it is good practice to 'test' the model by comparing it to other geological data available for the site and the expected range of resistivity values for 2136 2137 the materials known to be present.
-Measured resistances of vertical rods installed at the site can also be compared to calculated values obtained using the soil model to 2138 2139 increase confidence.
-It should be recognised that the soil resistivity model may need 2140 to be refined throughout the project as more supporting information becomes 2141 available.
+- (a) influence of buried metallic structures such as bare cable armouring/sheaths, earth electrodes, pipes, etc. Measurements taken above or near buried metallic services will indicate lower resistivity values than actually exists.
+This can lead to under-designed earthing systems which may be costly to rectify at the commissioning stage.
+Measurement locations must be carefully planned to avoid interference from metallic structures by consulting service records and, where there remains uncertainty, the use of scanning methods on site.
+It is also important that measurements are taken at a number of different locations (minimum of two) around the site of interest so that any influenced results become apparent in comparison to unaffected results.
+Two orthogonal sets of measurements can also help to indicate an error; - 2204 (b) interference from stray voltages in the soil or induction from nearby electrical systems 2205 may adversely affect measurement results, normally evident as an unstable reading 2206 on the instrument or unexpectedly high readings.
+This may be reduced by avoiding 2207 test leads running in parallel with high voltage power lines/cables or near other 2208 potential sources of interference, e.g. electric traction systems. - 2209 (c) the wenner spacings used must be appropriate for the size of the earthing system 2210 and recommended spacings are provided in BS EN 50522 National Annex C. 2211 Spacings that are too short may not identify the lower layer resistivities which can 2212 introduce large positive or negative error into design calculations; - 2213 (d) low resistivity soils, especially at long wenner spacings, require relatively small resistances to be measured at the surface.
+Instrumentation with an inadequate lower range may reach its limit and incorrectly indicate higher resistivity values than exist; - 2216 care must be taken in interpreting the measurement data.
+If using computer software tools, it should be remembered that the result is a 'model' of the soil conditions which 2217 is largely determined by automatic curve-fitting routines or user judgement.
+To 2218 2219 increase confidence it is good practice to 'test' the model by comparing it to other geological data available for the site and the expected range of resistivity values for 2220 2221 the materials known to be present.
+Measured resistances of vertical rods installed at 2222 the site can also be compared to calculated values obtained using the soil model to increase confidence.
+It should be recognised that the soil resistivity model may need 2223 2224 to be refined throughout the project as more supporting information becomes available.
+2225 established, rods must not be driven.
+An earth rod is driven vertically into the ground and its earth resistance measured as each section is installed using either of the methods from Sections 12.5 and 12.6.
+Using a simple equation (for uniform soil equivalence - refer to ENA EREC S34) or computer simulation (for multi-layer analysis) the soil resistivity may be deduced from the measured rod resistance and its length in contact with the soil.
+This method can be cost-effective as the rods can be used as part of the earthing installation.
+Where possible the results from driven rods at a number of locations around the site should be used together with any available Wenner Method data to improve confidence in the derived soil resistivity model.

-2142 7.4.5 Driven Rod Method
+7.4.5 Driven Rod Method